es0/IRONGATE-ICS/README.md

 # IRONGATE-ICS

 ## Decompiled code for the Irongate ICS malware.
+(I did NOT write this)
-(This malware appears to have been a PoC or research as it only works in a spacificly configured simulated enviornment)
+(This malware appears to have been a PoC or research as it only works in a specifically configured simulated enviornment)

 ## -SCADA
     - Scans filesystem for Step7ProSim.dll